kaigelee/SANet/README.md

 - The overview, training logs, and some codes for SANet are available here.
 (Jul/29/2022)
 - We’ve updated how to use TensorRT to accelerate network inference.
 (Sep/22/2022)
 - We find the design of *Real-Time Single Image and Video Super-Resolution Using an Efficient Sub-Pixel Convolutional Neural Network, CVPR 2016* could further improve performance, so we recommend using it to build networks.
 (Sep/27/2022)
+- We open sourced pixelshuffle-based [SANet](https://github.com/kaigelee/SANet/blob/main/models/sanet.py) and [SANet-Tiny](https://github.com/kaigelee/SANet/blob/main/models/sanet_tiny.py).
+Please note that some hyperparameters of the module still need to be standardized, which we are working on.
+(Nov/30/2023)

 ## 🎉 News